Hung Yen province, Northern Vietnam

 Hung Yen is close to Hai Phong and Cai Lan seaports and Noi Bai International Airport.
 It has borders with Hanoi and the provinces of Bac Ninh, Ha Tay, Ha Nam, Thai Binh and Hai Duong.

 Like other provinces in the Red River Delta, Hung Yen also has the hot and damp tropical monsoon climate.
 Every year, there are two separate hot and cold seasons in the province.
 The sun shines on average 1,519 hours per year and the average number of sunny days is per month is 24.
-Average temperature is 23.2 °C in the summer and 16 °C in the winter.
+The average temperature is 23.2 °C in the summer and 16 °C in the winter.

 The average rainfall is between 1,450 and 1,650 mm.
 In fact, the rainfall from May to October accounts up to 70% of the year’s total.
 Humidity in the air is 86%; the highest level of humidity is 92% while the lowest level is 79%.

 Hung Yen has the features of a delta province: flat topography without hills and mountains.
-There are 61,037 hectares of agricultural land, of which 55,645ha (accounting 91% of the total) are for yearly cultivation; and the remaining for cultivation of perennial plants, fish farming, specialized cultivation and other purposes.
+There are 61,037 hectares of agricultural land, of which 55,645ha (accounting 91% of the total) are for yearly cultivation; and the remaining for the cultivation of perennial plants, fish farming, specialized cultivation and other purposes.
 The area of unused natural land is about 7,471 hectares, which are all available for agricultural production and development.

 Hung Yen province has a plentiful fresh water source because it is in between by the Hong River and Luoc River.
 Its underground water source is also bountiful with a huge reserve.
 In the area along the 5A National Highway, from Nhu Quynh to Quan Goi, there lie mammoth underground water mines with a reserve of millions of cubic metres, which not only can supply water for industrial development and urban daily consumption but also can supply a big water volume for neighbouring localities.